jakubboucek/docker-lamp-devstack/README.md

-You can try to fix it by adding [`mysql-windows.cnf`](mysql/mysql-windows.cnf) ([download](https://downfile.github.io/download?url=https%3A//raw.githubusercontent.com/jakubboucek/docker-lamp-devstack/master/mysql/mysql-windows.cnf)) and to your MySQL config directory `/etc/mysql/conf.d/` inside the Docker container.
+You can try to fix it by adding [`mysql-windows.cnf`](mysql/mysql-windows.cnf) ([download](https://downfile.github.io/download?url=https%3A//raw.githubusercontent.com/jakubboucek/docker-lamp-devstack/master/mysql/mysql-windows.cnf)) and add it to the MySQL config directory `/etc/mysql/conf.d/` inside the Docker container.

 In `docker-compose.yml` file, just link this downloaded file to `volume` section: